How do you use cabbage in your country?

 3. After cabbage is cooked, add tofu.

-4. Once tofu is warmed up enough, add miso paste and stir until miso has completely melted.
+4. Once tofu is warmed up enough, add miso paste and stir until miso is completely melted.

 Ready to eat!